ig3/srf/README.md

 #### Correct factor

-This is the factor for calculation of new card intervals for ease Good or Easy, based on percent correct Vs config.percentCorrectTarget.
+This is the factor for calculation of new card intervals for ease Good or Easy, based on Percent Correct Vs config.percentCorrectTarget.

 #### Card views today